executors/executors/explanatory.md

 ### Functions

-**Executor identity.** All executors are required to be `EqualityComparable` in order for clients to reason about their identity. \textcolor{red}{Need a good explanation for the rationale for executor identity here, also what
-    equivalence implies.} `inline_executor` satisfies this by defining `operator==` and `operator!=`.
-In this case, all instances of `inline_executor` are considered equivalent.
+**Executor identity.** All executors are required to be `EqualityComparable` in order for clients to reason about their identity.
+Equivalence between two executors implies that the same execution function invoked on either executors produces the same side effects. \textcolor{red}{Is there a more precise way to say this?} `inline_executor` satisfies `EqualityComparable` by defining `operator==` and `operator!=`.
+Because `inline_executor::sync_execute` simply invokes its function inline, all instances of `inline_executor` produce the same side effects and are therefore equivalent.

 **Execution context access.** Next, all executors are required to provide access to their associated execution context via a member function named